minhaz-nuzhat/ExperimentationPreviewDocs/QuoteOfTheDayQuickStart/README.md

     });
 ```

-6.
+This adds the App Configuration provider, which will pull down the configuration from Azure when the application starts.
+By default, the UseFeatureFlags method includes all Feature Flags with no label and sets a cache expiration time of 30 seconds.

+---

-In `Program.cs` add the following using statements:
+6. In `Program.cs` add the following using statements:

 ```
 using Microsoft.ApplicationInsights.AspNetCore.Extensions;